Updated: Jan 9

 This "Exempt / Non-Exempt employee" arbitrage may accelerate current period revenue.
 But, this arbitrage comes with significant risk.
 Persistent over-investment in TODAY also leads to employee lack of creative satisfaction, burn-out, employee attrition, and firm under-investment in the FUTURE.
 Remember, in the case of professional services, an employee is the same as raw material.
 To me, burning out a single professional services employee is like lighting $100,000+ on fire.
 But sadly, this happens all the time.

-I think of solutions in terms of "adapting to the rules” and "changing the rules."
+Beyond the current investment management process, the following are 2 solution suggestions to drive your investment environment.
+I think of these solutions in terms of "adapting to the rules” and "changing the rules."

 Adaptation means finding a better way to manage the rules as they currently exist.
 Adapting to the rules is within the direct control of individual professional services firms.
 Adaptation is generally quicker to implement in the short term.